wetransform/inspire-extensions/patterns/_posts/2016-06-16-adding-constraints.markdown

 ## XML Schema Example

-If you add the new constraints via an extra file, there is no need to modify or create an existing GML 3.3 Application Schema.
+If you add the new constraints via an extra file, there is no need to modify or create an existing GML Application Schema.
 If you want to change or add the constraints defined in the INSPIRE schema, you have to be very careful to not break the rules of INSPIRE extensions in general, as most changes will reduce interoperability.

 What you need to add is the implementation of the OCL constraint you've modelled before.
 On the XML implementation platform, we can use Schematron.
-Schematron, by itself, can't do spatial operations
+Schematron, by itself, can't do spatial operations.

 <pre class="line-numbers" data-src="/patterns/examples/schematron-rule.xml">
 <code class="language-xml">